TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.4-quiz-time/_index.md

 ## ESXi Utilization vs Contention

-ESXi “utilization” does not correlate to ESXi “contention”.
+ESXi "utilization" does not correlate to ESXi "contention".
 The 4 highlighted area are examples where the metrics don't correlate, even go the opposite way in some of them.
 Can you guess why?

 ![contention vs. utilisation](2.2.4-fig-4.png)